wp-plugins/savingscom-coupon-plugin-and-widget/readme.txt

 Notable features:

 * Plugin automatically adapts to your theme with minimal CSS adjustments required.
 * Search the entire Savings.com Database by store, brand or keyword.
-Results are delivered straight to your website– not redirected externally!
+Results are delivered straight to your website and not redirected externally!
 * Customize up to three 'Featured Categories' that are relevant to your audience.
 * Browse coupons from over 20 categories.
 * Sort coupons by our staff's Recommendations, Popular Deals and New Deals.